Adelberg

 Adelberg (/de/) is a municipality in the district of Göppingen in Baden-Württemberg in southern Germany.

 Geography

 Adelberg lies in the Schurwald forest, at an altitude of around 334 to 473m.

 Climate

 The annual rainfall of 1045mm is within the top quarter of values recorded in Germany, with lower values registered in 87% of the country's weather stations.
 The driest month is February, while the most rainfall comes in June, with almost double the rainfall of February.
 Variability of precipitation is extremely strong, and only 18% of weather stations record higher seasonal variations.

 Local subdivisions

-The municipality of Adelberg is made up of the village of Adelberg, the neighbouring hamlet of Adelberg Abbey, and the houses, Herrenmühle, Mittelmühle und Zachersmühle.
+The municipality of Adelberg is made up of the village of Adelberg, the neighbouring hamlet of Adelberg Abbey, and the houses, Herrenmühle, Mittelmühle and Zachersmühle.
 In 1971, the hamlet of Nassach was transferred to the municipality of Uhingen.